Opticworks/opticworks.github.io/docs/devtools/errors-and-warns.md

 ### [128] fatal error

-Something serious has happened for a subtask of VisTools.
+Something serious has happened for a subtask of Luatri.

 ### [9008] emergency

-Something extremely serious has happened for VisTools and it has quit to avoid any damage.
+Something extremely serious has happened for Luatri and it has quit to avoid any damage.

 ## Warns